High Holy Days 5786

 For information on enrolling in Nitzanim for the rest of the year, click here.

 With the guidance of Reb Irwin and our spiritual leadership and musical teams, we continue leaning into the sacredness of this day and the new year.
-This morning service includes High Holy Day prayers, the awe-inspiring blasts of the shofar, and a gentle look at the traditional Rosh Hashanah Torah reading of the Binding of Isaac, inviting thought about all the tangles that brought these figures into a shared crisis, and what was needed for them to unbind themselves.
+This morning service includes High Holy Day prayers, the awe-inspiring blasts of the shofar, and an interactive engagement with Torah.

 greet the High Holy Days Through the Month of Elul